 1987: Wayne Gretzky beats Marcel Dionne to the 1,000-assist mark, and he does it in person.

 Gretzky and Dionne enter the New York Rangers' game against the Edmonton Oilers with 998 assists each.
 But Gretzky gets to the milestone with two assists (in addition to a hat trick) in Edmonton's 7-2 victory at Northlands Coliseum.
-He gets his 1,000th assist in his 645th NHL game.
+Assist No. 1,000 comes in his 645th NHL game.

 Dionne has one assist, his 999th.
 He gets No. 1,000 three nights later against his former team, the Los Angeles Kings.